jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 ```

 Read the current codepoint in L0.
-Returns `true` on success,
+Returns `true` if the parser is "alive"
+(not exhausted)/
-otherwise `false` and an error code string.
+Otherwise returns `false` and a status string.

 ```
     -- miranda: section+ most Lua function definitions